 1991 - Scripps Clinic and Research Foundation and Scripps Memorial Hospital reaffiliate, merging to become the Scripps Institutions of Medicine and Science.
 The research institute—now named The Scripps Research Institute (TSRI)—becomes a legal nonprofit entity affiliated with this larger conglomerate.

-1993 – The Scripps Research Institute becomes an independent organization.
+1993 – The Scripps Research Institute separates from Scripps Health to become an independent organization.

 1996 –The Skaggs Institute for Chemical Biology is established at TSRI, thanks to a $100 million donation from the Skaggs family.
 Gifts from donors such as John Moores, Helen Dorris, and Mark Pearson make possible other centers at the institute, including the Pearson Center for Research on Alcoholism and Addiction (2003), Worm Institute for Research and Medicine (2005), and the consolidated Dorris Neuroscience Center (2010).